 Coeliac disease and travelling I didn’t grow up going on beach holiays or chilling out holidays, my family holidays involved being on the go, experiencing local culture, eating in local restaurants and cooking bbqs with produce from local markets.
 I can’t remember a time when I, or my family wasn’t planning our next adventure.
 Until […]Read more "How to Travel the World Gluten Free – The Sightseeing Coeliac"

 Why Hong Kong?
 After loads of discussions with Paul and my friends, Louise and Hugh about going on holiday in March, we eventually picked Hong Kong for a random week away.
 We thought we could do some sightseeing, visit the large Vegas like casinos in Macau, go to Disney and we love being in Asia. […]Read more "Gluten Free in Hong Kong – The Sightseeing Coeliac"

 Why New York?
 New York, New Yorrrrrkkk!!
 Having changed my role at work this year, it was the first year that I have ever been able to take annual leave in December without any hassle, and as a result I immediately booked a four night trip to New York for all things Christmas!
-I love […]Read more "The Sightseeing Coeliac in New York"
+I love […]Read more "Gluten Free in New York – The Sightseeing Coeliac"

 Why Manchester?
 Manchester was the weekend destination for my friend, Louise’s birthday, and located 90 minutes away on a direct train from Milton Keynes it was surprisingly quick and easy to reach.
 Isn’t the train a dream when it all runs smoothly?!
-The Hotel – Mercure Piccadilly We stayed at the Mercure Piccadilly as it […]Read more "The Sightseeing Coeliac in Manchester"
+The Hotel – Mercure Piccadilly We stayed at the Mercure Piccadilly as it […]Read more "Gluten Free in Manchester – The Sightseeing Coeliac"